cloud-native-toolkit/site-developer-guide/docs/reference/dashboard.md

 ### Access the URLs to endpoints in the cluster

-- Use the [IGC CLI](/getting-started/cli) `endpoints` command to list the endpoints for a given namespace/project:
+- Use the [Toolkit CLI](../reference/cli.md) `endpoints` command to list the endpoints for a given namespace/project:

     <Tabs>
     <Tab label="OpenShift">